panoramichq/docs.pano.dev/README.md

 #### Integrate into your existing workflows

 This isn’t your first rodeo, you already have a Tableau dashboard that you’re used to looking at.
 Don’t worry, with Pano we can fit into your team’s existing workflows, whether it is pushing data out to excel for offline presentations or syncing with tableau to visualize cross-platform blended data.
-Pano’s growing list of **Data Integration** partners allows you to get the data you need, wherever you need it
+Pano’s growing list of **Data Integration** partners allows you to get the data you need, wherever you need it.